Home | Blog Index | Blog Archives | Christianity & Faith Essays | Storm Chasing Essays

 Quality lightning surprise on March 27 in New Baden, IL

 HD VIDEO: Still sequence animations of March 27 lightning

 I had been on the fence about covering the meager tornado risk taking shape in central Missouri region on Thursday.
 I woke up to a socked-in visible satellite view of clouds over the entire state, which was slow to burn off as the day progressed.
 As a result, the instability axis appeared to be narrow, giving storms a very short window of opportunity for tornadoes in far western Missouri.
 That was the primary factor that made me choose to stay home.
-A three-and-a-half hour drive for maybe 25 minutes of questionable tornado potential wasn't enough for me to pull the trigger on an expedition.
+A three-and-a-half hour drive for maybe 25 minutes of questionable tornado potential wasn't enough for me to pull the trigger on a chase.
 Had I gone, my tentative target for the day was to play the I-70 corridor around Boonville, MO due to the better low-level wind fields closer to the surface low.

 As with many storms, the visible lightning was better on their back side.
 I began with CG lightning approaching from the west, then transitioned to shooting from inside the car after rain started falling.
 After the rain stopped, the storms put on their best display of intricate discharges to the east of town over I-64.